mlswg/mls-protocol/draft-ietf-mls-protocol.md

 removed before any application data is transmitted.

-A sender and a receiver of a Commit MUST verify that the committed list of proposals is valid as specified in {{validating-proposals}}.
+A sender and a receiver of a Commit MUST verify that the committed list of proposals is valid as specified in {{proposal-list-validation}}.
 A list is invalid if, for example, it includes an Update and a Remove for the same member, or an Add when the sender does not have the application-level permission to add new users.